stxinsite/kinetic-degradation/README.md

     - num_cells: number of cells in system
     - Vic: intracellular volume
     - Vec: extracellular volume
+    ```
   </details>

   </blockquote>
 </details>

-A sufficient number of kinetic rate parameters **must** be non-null.
+A sufficient number of kinetic rate parameters **must** be defined.
 The `KineticParameters` class can solve for the rest of the unknown dependent parameters given sufficient information using the ratios `Kd = koff / kon` and `alpha = Kd_binary / Kd_ternary` and test for consistency with these ratios if all parameters are provided.

 ## Ternary complex formation as a special case
 For modeling protein degradation, all the parameters in the previous section must be specified.
 If the process of interest is ternary complex formation, this is just a special case of the kinetic proofreading model in which no ubiquitination or degradation occurs in the cell.
 To model ternary complex formation, set the following parameters to 0 in the config file: